Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 5. Fruit juice

-The price is very suitable for most people’s needs, only 15,000 VND or 20,000 VND per glass to take away, depending on the type of fruit.
+The price is suitable for most people’s needs, only 15,000 VND or 20,000 VND per glass to take away, depending on the type of fruit.
 The price can be higher if you drink in the on-site service shops.

 6. Sugarcane juice

-Usually, people buy sugarcane juice to take away and rarely sit back because they drink it very quickly to quench their thirst.
-A sugarcane-juice glass will have a straw, so you can enjoy this beverage right away.
-However, most of the ice used for this juice comes from ordinary tap water, so be mindful of this.
+A sugarcane juice glass will have a straw, so you can enjoy this beverage right away.
+However, most of the ice for this juice comes from ordinary tap water, so be mindful of this.

 7. Fresh coconut water